ISHITVAVERMA/RoaDify/README.md

 3.Bitwise AND
 4.Grayscale image of Image Processing are used.

+# Software Used

+Software designed in :
+1. Python
+2. Open CV2
+3. Numpy and
-Software designed in python, numpy and matplotlib libraries are used.
+4. Matplotlib libraries are used.

+# Usage
 This Project is made as a part of my Project for the Image processing subject that I studied I my college